These two apps are optimized for virality because they work best when teams collaborate around them. Here’s how it’s done.

 As well as the constant reminder that the app needs to be used by a team, you’ve also got those awkward empty portraits on the sidebar, like un-ticked checkboxes.
 Fill the gaps in your Asana by adding your team.

-Not only does adding your team help the app stick (1 user opting out won’t stop the other 20, but if there’s only 1 user to begin with, that’s total abandonment), it pushes you closer to the 15-user-per-organization limit the free plan allows.
+Not only does adding your team help the with user onboarding (1 user opting out won’t stop the other 20, but if there’s only 1 user to begin with, that’s total abandonment), it pushes you closer to the 15-user-per-organization limit the free plan allows.

 To top it all off, adding your team has to lead to conversion